tos-kamiya/d2vg/README.md

 Example of a search:
 ![](images/run1.png)

 This example shows a search from 441 PDF files.
-The peak memory usage was 5.4 GiB.
+With the default model, the peak memory usage was 5.4 GiB.

 ### Options